 We encourage SWAN supporters and activists to contribute content to this website and our newsletter.
 Please submit your reports, articles or photos via the SWAN Dispatches Newsletter email by clicking here.

 At a recent SWAN London meeting (10th September 2014), group member and social work educator, Tom Henri, presented the findings of recent research into food bank use in London Borough of Lewisham.
 This is a synopsis of the qualitative research:

 Underfunded safeguarding services leaves unidentified children at risk, writes, Jolyon Jones of SWAN West Midlands.

 A shortfall of resources has been identified as a critical issue in the Le Grand Review of children’s social care services in Birmingham which was published last week.

-We have 53 guests and 2 members online
+We have 129 guests and one member online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE